fightpang/euv-mox-resist/euv-mox-resist/README.md

 echo "MP_API_KEY=your_actual_key_here" > .env
 ```

+(Note for Windows users: If you are using Windows PowerShell, the echo command may encode the file in UTF-16, causing reading errors in Python.
+In that case, please create the .env file manually using a text editor and save it with UTF-8 encoding.)

 ## 🚀 How to Run the Notebooks
 To fully reproduce this project, please execute the notebooks in the notebooks/ directory in the following exact order using Kernel → Restart & Run All: